Jake1124/Jake1124/README.md

-- 👋 Hi, I’m @Jake1124 but you can call me Jakw
+- 👋 Hi, I’m @Jake1124 but you can call me Jake
 - 👀 I’m interested in art baking coding really anything that involves effort
 - 🌱 I’m currently learning algebra art and how to code and bake
 - 💞️ I’m looking to collaborate on any prject feel free to contact me for anyhting!